TysonTheEmber/docs/docs/Embers-Text-API/tutorials/datapack-usage.md

+---
+title: "4) Using commands from datapacks/functions"
+description: "Embed /emberstextapi commands in datapack functions and trigger them via schedule or advancements; example included."
+image: "/assets/emberstextapi.png"
+---

 # 4) Using commands from datapacks/functions
 You can embed commands inside `data/<namespace>/functions/*.mcfunction` files and schedule them with advancements, timers, or custom triggers.

 Example function `data/example/functions/announce.mcfunction`: